hitarth64/hitarth64.github.io/index.md

 ---
 ![dp](hitarth.jpg){:height="150px" width="150px"}

 Hey guys, this is Hitarth.
-Welcome to my personal website!
+Welcome to my website!

 I am a graduate student at Department of ECE, University of Toronto.
 My interests are concentrated around the applications of Machine Learning and Signal Processing.

 Feel free to contact if you think that there is an opportunity available that matches my interest.
-Contact details are readily available at the bottom in form of my email address and Github account handle.